pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 ### Query folder sharing link

-This release also introduced two new commands that will allow you to get the folder sharing links and its details.
+This release also introduced two new commands that will allow you to get the folder sharing links and their details.

-To list all sharing links of a folder by url, run:
+To list all sharing links of a folder by URL, run:

 ```sh
 m365 spo folder sharinglink list --webUrl https://contoso.sharepoint.com/sites/demo --folderUrl "/sites/demo/shared documents/folder"
 ```

-And to get a specific sharing link of a folder by url, run:
+And to get a specific sharing link of a folder by URL, run:

 ```sh
 m365 spo folder sharinglink get --webUrl https://contoso.sharepoint.com/sites/demo --id 45fa6aed-362f-48b1-b04e-6da85a526506 --folderUrl "/sites/demo/shared documents/folder"